 Tips for finding the cheapest flights

 Now that it's established that there isn't a cheapest day or time to find flights.
-Check out our handy tips that give you other ways to find cheap airfare.
+Check out our handy tips & tricks that give you other ways to find cheap airfare.

 You can also benefit from being flexible in the way you pay and choose to buy flights on finance.
-Companies like PayPal Credit, Affirm and Klarna allow you to spread the cost of your flights over time.
+Payment plan providers like PayPal Credit, Affirm and Klarna allow you to spread the cost of your flights over time.
+The best thing about buying flights on finance is that most payment plan options are interest-free.
+This means that you'll only have to pay for flight fare, without any hidden fees.
 You may not be getting a cheaper flight ticket, but you have more flexibility in your monthly spending, which makes it more affordable.

 Aproveche una larga escala

 Often, buying a flight with a very long stopover is cheaper than a regular return.
 Many people avoid these because they think it has to mean wasting time hanging about a boring airport somewhere.
 But it doesn't have to be that way — you can use the time to have a an extra, bonus holiday.
 A stopover can simply be an alternative way to grab an extra adventure and visit more cities without the cost of another flight.
-Check out our blong that gives tips on how to plan the perfect stopover click.
+If you decide to stopover for a few hours, you can use this time to treat yourself and your family to some gifts in the Duty-free airport store.
+Check out our blog that gives tips on how to plan the perfect stopover click.